- Recognize New Mobile Devices for Less Fraud and Friction

 Let’s take the SIM swap example:

 Behavioral biometric solutions are able to tell if a new, unfamiliar device is logging into an account from a familiar location or miles away from any previously visited location.

 In the case of a legitimate replacement device, the app would be able to recognize that the login was coming from a new device that is in a familiar location, where previous logins were recorded.
 This way the app can infer that the legitimate owner of that account is logging in from a new device without introducing any unnecessary friction.

 What this shows us is that more security is not always better for mobile.
-Before imposing the maximum security on users, companies should leverage behavioral data to gauge risk.
+Before imposing maximum security on users, companies should leverage behavioral data to gauge risk.
 In a world where a frictionless UX is just as important as a secure account, behavioral risk scores can help balance the scale.
-Learn more about Incognia’s frictionless mobile fraud solutions here.
+Learn more about Incognia’s Zero‑Factor Authentication solution.